uzairali19/math-magicians/README.md

 # React Calculator

 >This project contains a calculator.
 Just like a usual calculator the user can input a value, choose an operator and perform the operation.
+The project also includes the use of React Router Dom, this transforms it in a SPA(single page application) using router.

 ![React Calculator](./screenshot.png)
 ![React Calculator](./screenshot2.png)